ZaidP101/mini_projects_cpp/README.md

 ---

+### 3. Inventory Management System

+A C++ console application that simulates an inventory management system.
+The user can add, search, sell, view, and delete item records, with price and quantity tracking.

+#### Features

+- **Add Items**: Add a new item record, including name, quantity, and price.
+- **Search Items**: Search for an item by its name to view details such as quantity, price, and total value.
+- **Sell Items**: Reduce the quantity of an item when a sale is made and update the inventory.
+- **View All Items**: Display all item records with their current quantity and total price.
+- **Delete Items**: Remove an item record by its name.

+#### How It Works

+The application stores item records in a vector of structs, allowing users to interact with the records using various options in the console.
+It calculates the total price of items based on their quantity and price.

+#### Requirements

+- A C++ compiler (g++ or equivalent)

+---

 ## Contributing

 Feel free to fork this repository, make improvements, and create a pull request.
 Contributions are always welcome!